Bruce Munro: Life and career

 In 1992 Munro and his fiancée, Serena Ludovici, began a camping tour of Australia prior to their planned return to England.
 While camping at Uluru (Ayers Rock) he conceived of an artwork that would bloom at night, like dormant desert seeds responding to rain, and recorded the idea in his sketchbook.
 In 1993 he and his wife Serena moved to the country in Dorset, where he intended to make a living as a painter, which proved to be an unrealistic goal.
 In 1994, his second child was born.
 Aware of his family commitments, he started a tile business and in 1995 joined Kevin McCloud design studio.
 In 1996 Munro once again embarked on his own business realizing mostly residential projects in paint, tile, and lighting and began a series of bespoke designs.

 In 1999, his father died on 12 August.
 As a result, Munro was beset with anxiety, fear, and a loss of confidence for six months to a year, and began to think again about simple experiences of connection as source material for making personal work.
 In 2003 the Munros, now a family of six, purchased Long Knoll, a sixteenth-century derelict farmhouse and outbuildings, with a ten-acre large field bisected by a public footpath.
 Also in 2003, Harvey Nichols, the London retailer, commissioned a window display of 10,000 illuminated stems.

-In 2004 Munro participated in the Victoria and Albert Museum's “Brilliant!” exhibition, using 5,000 of the Harvey Nichols components.
+In 2004 Munro participated in the Victoria and Albert Museum's "Brilliant!" exhibition, using 5,000 of the Harvey Nichols components.
 He hired two young lads from the nearby village to stake out his first true Field of Light, based on his originating inspiration at Uluru, in the field behind his home.
-Munro left the illuminated field up from 2004 to 2005, with a sign reading, “Please turn the lights off when you’re finished.”
+Munro left the illuminated field up from 2004 to 2005, with a sign reading, "Please turn the lights off when you're finished."

-Munro was then invited to recreate Field of Light at the Eden Project in Cornwall (Winter 2008/9) and participated in the 2010 exhibition “Contemplating the Void: Interventions in the Guggenheim Museum,” at the Solomon R. Guggenheim Museum, New York, NY.
+Munro was then invited to recreate Field of Light at the Eden Project in Cornwall (Winter 2008/9) and participated in the 2010 exhibition "Contemplating the Void: Interventions in the Guggenheim Museum," at the Solomon R. Guggenheim Museum, New York, NY.
 In 2011 he exhibited another iteration of Field of Light at the Holburne Museum in Bath.

 In 2022 Munro will present his first museum exhibition in Australia at Heide Museum of Modern Art, "From Sunrise Road".

+In 2023 Light Field, The Art of Bruce Munro, written by Fiona Gruber was published by Lund Humphries.